James Henderson (surgeon): Biography

 James Henderson was born to the Henderson family in a small cottage on a moor in northern Scotland.
 He was the youngest of three children, including an older brother and sister, two and four years respectively.
-When he was just three years old, his father passed away after serious complications from a rupture in a blood vessel in a lung.
+When he was just three years old, his father died after serious complications from a rupture in a blood vessel in a lung.
 Two years after his father's death, the family migrated to his mother's father's house where Henderson was brought up in a neighborhood filled with superstition, ominous feelings, and witchcraft.
-At thirteen years old, Henderson became an orphan and thrown into a world of uncertainty, independence, and sorrow as his mother and grandfather, his two biggest idols, passed away.
+At thirteen years old, Henderson became an orphan and thrown into a world of uncertainty, independence, and sorrow as his mother and grandfather, his two biggest idols, died.

 Careers

 Henderson's sudden independence forced him to seek out random jobs.
 His first boss was a farmer who paid him less than a shilling a week, which was upsetting since he worked too hard.
 Then, he worked for another farmer until he was sixteen years old.
 His third job was being a servant to the surgeon of the district, which most certainly was when his interest in medicine spurred.
 Then, he was an underbutler.
 In 1859, he became a Director of the London Missionary Society.
 His most notable profession was running the Renji hospital.
-Meantime, he subsequently attained the position as Vice-President of the North China Branch of the Royal Asiatic Society.
+Meantime, he subsequently attained the position as vice-president of the North China Branch of the Royal Asiatic Society.